omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/properties/property-sets/index.rst

 .. image:: property-set-settings-v7.png

-2. Add a Title for the Property Set.
+2. Add a title for the property set.
 You can add a title in all langauges active in the tenant.
 Default language is mandatory.
 3. Change category if needed.
-4. Open the list and select a Property.
+4. Open the list and select a property.
 5. Click "Add".
-6. Set additional settings for the Property, if required, by clicking the pen:
+6. Set additional settings for the property, if required, by clicking the pen:

 .. image:: property-set-clickpen-v7.png